seanmayers99/python-practice/agile-feature-breakdown/README.md

 ---

-> ✅ This is part of Sean's ongoing MBSE portfolio to prepare for $145K+ roles in aerospace, defense, and intelligent systems.
+> ✅ This is part of Sean’s ongoing MBSE portfolio to prepare for roles in aerospace, defense, and intelligent systems.